ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 A better way to optimize your social sharing is by adding Open Graph and Twitter Cards tag to your ```head``` section.

 ### Why do you need Open Graph anyway?
 Open Graph is found by facebook as a way to understand a link better.
 When you share your website link, there are chances that some things may miss out or some unwanted data is being detected.
-In order to avoid this and for your link to be better recognized by social media sites you have to implement Open Graph.
+In order to avoid this and for your link to be better recognized by social media sites, you have to implement Open Graph.

 Open Graph tags for Jekyll
 {% highlight html %}{% raw %}